delusan/www.submarinecablemap.com/README.md

 How can I download the KML or a CSV of the dataset?
 --------------------------------------------------

-Below are links to both of the datasets used for the [http://www.submarinecablemap.com](Submarine Cable Map).
+Below are links to both of the datasets used for the [Submarine Cable Map](http://www.submarinecablemap.com).

 __Submarine Cables:__